Understanding each other

 Plan Change 2 and nitrate discharge

-When the Ashburton Water Zone Committee was established, we quickly realised that the Hinds/Hekeao plains was a problem area for nitrate in groundwater.
+When the Ashburton water zone committee was established, we quickly realised that the Hinds/Hekeao plains were a problem area for nitrate in groundwater.

 Unfortunately, nitrate levels in the area, and much of the wider Ashburton zone, are among the highest in the country.
 You can find a risk map for nitrate in Ashburton drinking water on the Community and Public Health website, and the LAWA website has information on groundwater nitrate.
 The picture in our zone isn’t pretty.

 To achieve this target, farmers in the catchment must reduce nitrogen losses by 15% by 2025, 25% by 2030 and 36% by 2035.

 But we need to recognise that human health is not the only factor here.
 High nitrate levels in surface water are a threat to freshwater ecosystems.